-Highlights of Fiscal Year 2020
+Highlights of Fiscal Year 2021

-No PEB's were established during fiscal year 2020.
+No PEB's were established during fiscal year 2021, nor to date in fiscal year 2022.

-Forecast for FY 2021, FY 2022, and Beyond
+Forecast for FY 2022, and Beyond

 The NMB cannot predict precisely the number of PEBs that may be created during a given fiscal year.
 Estimates are based, among other factors, upon prior experience and knowledge of the contentiousness of the parties in the bargaining process and mediation, the number of cases, and the degree of impact of any dispute.
 For example, activity leading up to a release and the creation of a PEB for the LIRR and multiple unions occurred in FY 2013, but the PEB was established in FY 2014.